 Cleveland Clinic Administrative Fellowship Program is a proud member of the National Council of Administrative Fellowships (NCAF).
 We will be participating in the National Administrative Fellowship Centralized Application Service (NAFCAS) in 2016.
 NAFCAS is a simplified and streamlined application process for candidates interested in applying to administrative fellowships.

-Qualified applicants have a Masters degree (MBA, MHA, MHSA) or equivalent course work completed from a U.S. based university.
+Qualified applicants have a Masters degree (MBA, MHA, MPH, MHSA) or equivalent course work completed from a U.S. based university.
 Preferred applicants hold a Masters degree from a program accredited by the Commission on Accreditation Healthcare Management Education (CAHME); however, applications from non-CAHME programs will be accepted for review.
 The 12-month program is a post-graduate training program, beginning immediately upon completion of a healthcare related graduate degree.

 - Cover Letter (addressed to Gina Cronin, Program Director)

 - Graduate letters of recommendation (one academic and one professional)

 - Official or unofficial undergraduate transcript

 Explain how an administrative fellowship will help you attain your career goals and how a Cleveland Clinic fellowship complements these goals.

 Essay Question #2 (one page maximum):